Version 0.2.6 (beta)

 See the example notebook to see the Actflow Toolbox in action

-Core algorithm and principles behind activity flow mapping
+Core algorithm and principles behind activity flow modeling

-Activity flow mapping is a method validated and published in Nature Neuroscience in 2016 (see Cole et al. (2016)), with multiple follow-up studies further validating the approach.
+Activity flow modeling is a method validated and published in Nature Neuroscience in 2016 (see Cole et al. (2016)), with 14+ follow-up studies further validating the approach.

 1) Activity flow modeling: Simulating the flow (movement) of activity between neural populations, using empirical data to estimate activity levels and routes of flow (connectivity).
 This is done by running the standard "propagation rule" and "activation rule" steps used in most neural network simulations (see Ito et al. (2020)).
 In the standard approach each neural population's activity level is predicted based on the flow from every other recorded neural population (from Cole et al. (2016)):